Modinagar Assembly constituency

-Modinagar Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Modinagar is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Ghaziabad district and one of the five assembly constituencies in the Baghpat Lok Sabha constituency.
-The first election in this assembly constituency was held in 1957 after the "DPACO (1956)" (delimitation order) was passed in 1956.
-After the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed in 2008, the constituency was assigned identification number 57.
+The first election in this assembly constituency was held in 1957 after the delimitation order was passed in 1956.

 Wards / areas

 Extent of Modinagar Assembly constituency is KCs Modinagar, Bhojpur, Modinagar MB, Faridnagar NP, Patla NP & Niwari NP of Modi Nagar Tehsil.